 If TIG welding is your method of choice, then this should be your helmet of choice.
 It works properly for MIG and arc welding as well; however, the high-density synthetic shell and shielding abilities are ideal for the TIG process.

-We really like the bent front of the helmet, particularly because it helps dissipate heat from your face, which can increase across the face and neckline.
+We really like the bent front of the helmet, particularly because it helps dissipate heat from your face, which can build up across your face and neck.

 Fogging and reflections are negligible with this helmet, and it withstands splash and slag very well.
 It honestly earned our advice.